-Tommy Conway is determined to make the most of his Scotland recall and earn a place in Steve Clarke’s World Cup squad.
+Tommy Conway is focused on making the most of his Scotland recall and forcing his way into Steve Clarke’s World Cup squad.

-The 23-year-old Middlesbrough striker has six caps and was an unused member of Scotland’s Euro 2024 squad in Germany.
-He missed the quick-fire 2026 qualifiers last year, including the unforgettable 4-2 win over Denmark at Hampden Park, which he watched at home.
+The 23-year-old Middlesbrough striker has six caps and was part of Scotland’s Euro 2024 party in Germany, although he didn’t play.
+He missed the quick succession of 2026 qualifiers last year, including the famous 4-2 victory over Denmark at Hampden Park, a match he watched from home.

-Conway joined Middlesbrough from Bristol City in August 2024 for a reported £4.5m.
-He has scored eight times this season as Boro push for promotion under Kim Hellberg, sitting nine points behind Championship leaders Coventry.
-Conway admits being included in the March camp was essential if he was to have any realistic chance of going to the World Cup.
+Conway moved to Middlesbrough from Bristol City in August 2024 for a reported £4.5m.
+He has scored eight goals this season as Boro chase promotion under Kim Hellberg and sit nine points behind Championship leaders Coventry.
+Conway admits that being included in the March camp was essential if he wanted any realistic chance of making the World Cup roster.

-Scotland assistant coach Steven Naismith has expressed optimism about the team’s chances of progressing from Group C for the first time at a men’s World Cup.
-Naismith, who joined Clarke’s coaching staff in 2021, said the squad can create more history after ending a 28-year wait for World Cup qualification.
+Scotland assistant coach Steven Naismith has voiced optimism about the squad’s chances of progressing from Group C at a men’s World Cup for the first time.
+Naismith, who joined Clarke’s coaching team in 2021, believes the group can build on the achievement of ending a 28-year wait for World Cup qualification.

 – Haiti vs Scotland — June 14, Boston, 2am (UK)